nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Idea Emergence.md

 ![[IMG_2514.jpeg|700]]
 ### Emergence Level 2
 - Once you link 2 notes, **direct relationships are formed**.
 This is the very basic concept of zettlekasten.
+- As the connections grow, the system starts to come alive.
+The beauty of the direct link is that bigger ideas start to emerge organically.
+There is however still a lack of clear perspective

 > [!abstract] Systems Perspective
 > At this level, there is still more divergence than convergence.